aid2e/BIC-MOBO/README.md

     for optimize for
   - `steering` -- collects steering files for running single particle simulations
-  - `EICMoboTools` -- a python module which consolidates various tools for interfacing with the EIC software stack
+  - `EICMOBOTestTools` -- a python module which consolidates various tools for interfacing with the EIC software stack

 TODO: will be expanded/modified as development proceeds